Sampoerna Agro Tbk PT (Hutan Ketapang Industri PT)

 -

-[Externally verified] The company has a committee which is responsible for monitoring human rights within the company, minutes from meetings are available, however evidence is more than two years old.
-Evidence is externally verified by local government.
+[Externally verified] The company reports that it has a committee that is responsible for monitoring human rights within the company, and minutes of meetings are also available.
+However, it is unclear whether human rights issues have been addressed in meetings or not.
+This information is externally verified by the local government.

 -